 Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
 Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be used for children with mild to moderate dehydration who are accepting fluids orally unless prohibited by copious vomiting or underlying disorders (eg, surgical abdomen, intestinal obstruction).

 Sports drinks, sodas, juices, and similar drinks do not meet these criteria and should not be used.
-They generally have too little Na and too much carbohydrate to take advantage of Na/glucose cotransport, and the osmotic effect of the excess carbohydrate may result in additional fluid loss.
-The Na/glucose cotransport in the gut is optimized with an Na:glucose ratio of 1:1.
+They generally have too little sodium and too much carbohydrate to take advantage of sodium/glucose cotransport, and the osmotic effect of the excess carbohydrate may result in additional fluid loss.
+The sodium/glucose cotransport in the gut is optimized with a sodium:glucose ratio of 1:1.

 In children with diarrhea, oral intake often precipitates a diarrheal stool, so the same volume should be given in fewer aliquots.

-Once the deficit has been replaced, an oral maintenance solution containing less Na should be used.
+Once the deficit has been replaced, an oral maintenance solution containing less sodium should be used.
 Children should eat an age-appropriate diet as soon as they have been rehydrated and are not vomiting.
 Infants may resume breastfeeding or formula.